Milo455/mis-sucus/README.md

 Replace the placeholder values in `firebase-init.js` with the keys for your Firebase project.
 Ensure Firestore is enabled in the Firebase console.

+Anonymous sign-in must be enabled from the Firebase console (Authentication → Sign-in method). `ensureAuth()` will automatically handle signing in when the app loads.